aelkouhen/aelkouhen.github.io/_posts/data-mainframe/mainframe-to-distributed-sql-part-3.md

 {: .mx-auto.d-block :}
 **Raft leader failover and recovery**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 As you can see, the Raft consensus algorithm, developed to ensure reliability in distributed systems, enables nodes to agree on a single state, even in failure scenarios.
 Raft operates by electing a leader from among nodes, who then coordinates transaction logs to maintain system consistency.
-This consensus process involves nodes transitioning between three states—Follower, Candidate, and Leader—to ensure only one leader is active at a time.
+This consensus process involves nodes transitioning between three states (Follower, Candidate, and Leader) to ensure only one leader is active at a time.

 During transactions, a quorum, or majority agreement among nodes, is required for changes to be committed.
 Raft ensures that any committed entry remains durable and reflects the most recent system state, facilitating both data consistency and fault tolerance across the cluster.
 CockroachDB extends Raft into a MultiRaft system, optimizing it for handling numerous, concurrent transactions across a highly distributed architecture.

 ### MultiRaft: Raft Tailored to CockroachDB

-In CockroachDB, the data is divided into ranges, each with its own consensus group — meaning that each node may be participating in hundreds of thousands of consensus groups!
+In CockroachDB, the data is divided into ranges, each with its own consensus group, meaning that each node may be participating in hundreds of thousands of consensus groups!
 This presents some unique challenges, which we have addressed by introducing a layer on top of Raft that we call "[MultiRaft](https://github.com/cockroachdb/cockroach/blob/8187c2551352a6c28eba021effaebcbfe523d78c/docs/RFCS/20151213_dismantle_multiraft.md)."

 With a single range, one node (out of three or five) is elected leader, and it periodically sends heartbeat messages to the followers.
 As the system grows to include more ranges, so does the amount of traffic required to handle heartbeats.